SaintSkeeta/LaunchSitecoreTDS/README.md

 layouts/LaunchSitecore/Main.aspx.designer.cs in the package has a removed reference to the sc:VisitorIdentification control...yet the aspx still has it.
 In this solution, we keep it there to comply with WebForms standards.

-www.LaunchSitecore.config - changes with the SC8 package removed sections of config, but mention it's only for the Technical Preview of Sitecore 8.
+www.LaunchSitecore.config - changes with the SC8 package removed sections of config for ribbon buttons (see item differences for ribbons below).
+The comment mentions it's only for the Technical Preview of Sitecore 8.
 We've left these in, until we see any issues arise from it.

 ### Item differences ###
  - master: /sitecore/system/Settings/Rules/ConditionalRenderings/Tags/Default